la-ots/pelican/docs/foundation/index.md

   key: Foundation
   title: Foundation
   order: 5
-  excerpt: These pieces create the base of Pelican.
-These pieces must be properly understood to get the most out of it.
+  excerpt: There’s a few things which make Pelican.
+Get to know how they work together.
 ---